cksystemsteaching/selfie/README.md

 All three procedures are variadic, as mentioned before, which helps making the source code of selfie significantly more readable.
 Earlier versions of the code only supported printing data through non-variadic procedures which was quite a bit more cumbersome.
 However, support of variadic procedures and `printf` derivatives in particular is non-trivial.

 Before going into the details, take a look at the very beginning of the source code right after the long introductory comment section.
-The first thing you see there are procedure declarations of all eight builtin procedures featuring their *signatures* in detail.
+The first thing you see are procedure declarations of all eight builtin procedures featuring their *signatures* in detail.
 These eight declarations are the only ones in all of selfie that do not have any matching procedure definitions, at least not by name.
 In other words, the builtin procedures are declared but not explicitly defined, yet used all over the place.

 > Bootstrapping selfie